Managing employee turnover is part of running any business, but excessive turnover or “churn” is incredibly harmful to companies.

-And Checkster’s 360 Exit Survey and Digital Employee Exit Interview both allow you to capture useful data to gain insights about your current turnover, and give you the opportunity to address those issues directly.
+And Checkster’s 360 Exit Survey and Digital Employee Exit Interview both allow you to capture useful people analytics data to gain insights about your current turnover, and give you the opportunity to address those issues directly.

 To see how Checkster helps you make hires who are more engaged and more likely to work for you long-term, or to see first-hand how our exit interviews help you work smarter and steadily decrease employee turnover, you can schedule a demo here .